top of page

 May 2021 - $1.3M NASA grant on Congo's megafauna seed dispersers!

-• Partnership with Prof Tom Smith & Elsa Ordway at UCLA Congo Basin Institute [link]
+• Led by Prof Tom Smith & Elsa Ordway at UCLA Congo Basin Institute [link]

 April 2021 - New paper in Nature Communications on impacts of seed predators are compensatory, not additive, with major implications on the cascading impacts from defaunation [link]